Tuesday, November 12, 2024

 · He read book after book on the subject of those who travelled far including Marco Polo.

-· He knew he had to sail in the opposite direction known at the time even when others laughed at him.
+· He knew he had to sail in the opposite direction to the known route at the time even when others laughed at him.

 · After his research, he needed money to fund his expedition.
 After a few refusals, he was granted the money.